(from the CIA World Factbook)

 May 22, 2011 - The United Nations condemns the violence over the oil-rich region of Abyei after multiple clashes between southern Sudanese forces and the northern Sudanese Armed Forces.

 May 31, 2011 - The African Union announces that Sudan and South Sudan have reached an agreement over Abyei, in which a demilitarized, jointly monitored Common Border Zone is established.

 June 5, 2011 - Fighting between the northern Sudanese Armed Forces and the Sudan People’s Liberation Army of southern Sudan erupts near Kadugli, the capital of Southern Kordofan state.
 The UN also reports violence in neighboring Blue Nile and African Unity states.

 June 15, 2011 - The United Nations says that 102,000 people have fled from the disputed region of Abyei.

 June 20, 2011 - Representatives from Sudan and South Sudan sign an agreement calling for the immediate withdrawal of Sudanese troops from Abyei and for joint supervision of the disputed region.

-July 12, 2011 - President al-Bashir announces economic austerity measures in a speech to parliament.
+July 12, 2011 - Bashir announces economic austerity measures in a speech to parliament.
 He also details plans for a new constitution, new currency, and greater political freedom.

 September 8, 2011 - According to UN officials, the governments of Sudan and South Sudan reach an agreement that will allow the withdrawal of their troops from the disputed border region of Abyei.